WWF Nepal Launches Conservation Drones

 One-horned rhino.
 Photo: Sanjay Ach (Wikimedia Commons)

 On June 12, 2012, World Wildlife Fund Nepal successfully tested two drones designed to monitor animals and keep a lookout for poachers in Chitwan National Park.
 With a two-meter wingspan and a 25-km range, the drones can stay in the air for 45 minutes.
 Of particular concern in the region are the vulnerable populations of Bengal tigers and one-horned rhinos.
 The once robust populations of these two animals have sharply declined over the past century due to poaching and habitat loss.
-Check out photos of the drone and its launch at http://wwfnepal.org/?205266/Unmanned-Aerial-Vehicle-to-aid-Nepals-Conservation-Efforts.
+Check out photos of the drone and its launch at https://wwfnepal.org/?205266/Unmanned-Aerial-Vehicle-to-aid-Nepals-Conservation-Efforts.

 Bengal tiger.
 Photo: Bjorn Christian Torrison (Wikimedia Commons)